 "Some editors call us thieves.
 We are not thieves—we are bold robbers.
 I am proud of the name, for Alexander the Great was a bold robber, and Julius Caesar, and Napoleon Bonaparte."Jesse Woodson James (September 5, 1847 – April 3, 1882) is tied with Billy the Kid as the most famous Outlaw of The Wild West.
 Jesse and his elder brother, Frank, fought as guerrillas with the bushwacking Quantrill's Raiders during the American Civil War.
 In sharp contrast to the later myth of the James as poor farmers and soldiers turning to war, the James family were relatively well-off.
 They had a substantial farm growing hemp and tobacco before the Civil War, and they owned seven slaves.
 The Younger Family (Cole, Jim, Bob and John), future allies and compatriots of James' gang were in fact descendants of the richest slaveowning family in Jackson County, Missouri.
 The James and Younger family served alongside the notorious William Quantrill and Bloody Bill Anderson in a several bushwacking wars in Missouri against the Jayhawkers, anti-slavery militants from Kansas.
 They were involved in the Lawrence and Centralia Massacres in particular.
 His criminal fame took off after Anti-Reconstruction newspaper editorials claimed that Jesse and Frank wanted revenge for the appropriation of their family and neighbours' farms by investors who wanted to build a railroad there.
 Their robberies sabotaged railroad constructions and they robbed banks where the investers kept their money.
 Even during his life, the James and Younger gang, were seen as Folk Hero and Living Legend, which elevated Jesse James as a Robin Hood character, who rebelled against the government and gave his stolen goods to the poor.
 While it's true that in only two train hold-ups passengers were robbed since James typically limited himself to the express safe in the baggage car, the gang always kept the money to themselves.
 They also killed civilians and robbed medicine baggages intended for the poor and needy.
 After a failed attempt to rob the Northfield bank in 1876 the Younger gang was arrested.
 Jesse and Frank managed to escape and kept hidden for three years.
 In 1879 they started a new gang robbing banks and trains.
 In 1882 the 34-year-old Jesse was murdered by one of his own gang members, Robert Ford.
 Not to be confused with country singer Jessie James.
-Or Team Rocket.
+Or Team Rocket, of whom were named after the outlaw.

 — Jesse James